 A weight-distributing system works by applying leverage through spring (load) bars.
 They are typically used for heavier loads to distribute trailer tongue weight to the tow vehicle's front axle and the trailer axle(s).
-When used in accordance with the manufacturer's directions, it provides for a more level ride, offering more consistent steering and brake control thereby enhancing towing safety.
+When used in accordance with the manufacturer's directions, it provides for a more level ride, offering more consistent steering and brake control, thereby enhancing towing safety.
 The addition of a friction/hydraulic sway control also dampens sway caused by traffic and crosswinds and contributes positively to tow vehicle and trailer stability.
-Trailer sway control and a weight distributing (load equalizing) hitch are recommended for heavier Tongue Weights (TW) and may be required depending on vehicle and trailer configuration/loading to comply with Gross Axle Weight Rating (GAWR) requirements.
-Weight Distribution hitched are recommended for loads in excess of 5,000 lbs (2,268 kg).
+Trailer sway control and a weight distributing (load equalizing) hitch are recommended for heavier Tongue Weights (TW) and may be required depending on vehicle and trailer configuration/loading to comply with GAWR requirements.

-- An improperly adjusted Weight Distributing Hitch system may reduce handling, stability, braking performance, and could result in a collision. - Weight Distributing Systems may not be compatible with Surge Brake Couplers.
+- An improperly adjusted weight distributing hitch system may reduce handling, stability and braking performance and could result in a collision. - Weight distributing systems may not be compatible with surge brake couplers.
 Consult with your hitch and trailer manufacturer or a reputable Recreational Vehicle dealer for additional information.